esmBot/esmBot/docs/containers.md

 # Containers
 You can run the bot as well as its dependencies as a series of containers using Docker or Podman.
-This allows for a slightly easier setup if you're able to run one of those two container runtimes; however, the manual setup is still recommended if you want more control over the bot.
+This can allow for a slightly easier setup if you're able to run one of those two container runtimes; however, the manual setup is still recommended if you want more control over the bot.

 To start, install [Docker](https://docs.docker.com/engine/install/#server) or [Podman](https://podman.io/docs/installation) on your system via the linked instructions.
 If using Podman, you'll also need to install [podman-compose](https://github.com/containers/podman-compose/blob/main/README.md#installation).